ModMaster - Modbus master simulator

 ModMaster is a diagnostic program that operates as a Modbus master or client.
 It provides all the features of Modsak's master mode, but at a lower price.

-ModMaster's other main features are:
+ModMaster's main features are:

 - The user can send individual requests to a Modbus slave, and ModMaster can also continually continually poll (send read and write requests to) the slave.